April 28, 2022 | Mark Hudson

 Welcome to Traliant’s Compliance Blog.
 We bring together compliance experts and eLearning veterans who have seen it all — the good, the bad and, especially, the ugly.
-From working with HR professionals across many industries, we understand that you all face similar challenges.
+From working with HR professionals across many industries, we understand the challenges of today’s complex workplace.

-This blog features articles on the latest court rulings and laws as they relate to workplace ethics and compliance.
+This blog features articles on the latest court rulings and laws as they relate to ethics and compliance, along with timely workplace conduct and culture issues.
 We also share our observations and learnings from the organizations and professionals with whom we are honored to work with.
-We are confident you will find value in our topics and articles and encourage you to join the conversation.
+We encourage you to join the conversation.

 April 26, 2022 | Maggie Smith